Juniper/libslax/doc/notes.rst

 The key is that by having node sets refer to nodes "in situ" where they reside on other documents, the idea of refering to nodes in the input document is preserved.
 Node sets don't require an additional memory hook or a reference count.

 The key functions here are xmlXPathNewValueTree() and xmlXPathNewNodeSet().
 Both return a fresh xmlXPathObject, but xmlXPathNewValueTree will set the xmlXPathObject's "boolval" to 1, which tells xmlXPathFreeObject() to free the nodes contained in a nodeset, not just the nodeTab that holds the references.

 Also note that if one of the nodes in the node set is a document (type XML_DOCUMENT_NODE) then xmlFreeDoc() is called to free the document.
 For RTFs, the only member of the nodeset is the root of the document, so freeing that node will free the entire document.

 All this works well for immutable objects and RTFs, but does not allow my mutable variables to work cleanly.
 This is quite annoying.

 I need to allow a variable to hold a nodeset, a document, or a scalar value, without caring about the previous value.
 But I need to hold on to the previous values to allow others to refer to them without dangling references.
-Dangling References

 Consider the following input document::